applitopia/immutable-sorted/README.md

 Seq { "R", "Q", "P", "O", "N", "M", "L" }
 ```

-We can also use the numeric index to efficiently iterate through the sorted collections numeric as if they were arrays.
+We can also use the numeric index to efficiently iterate through the sorted collections starting from numeric index as if they were arrays.
 The method:

 ```js
 fromIndex(n, backwards)